Skip to main content

 Course summary

-This master’s course is designed for graduates from any discipline who haven’t studied psychology before but want to make a career change.
-It’s a recognised conversion course that gives you the Graduate Basis for Chartered Membership with the British Psychological Society, which is the essential first step to becoming a chartered psychologist.
+This master’s course is for graduates from any subject who want to change career and move into psychology.
+It’s a recognised conversion course that gives you the Graduate Basis for Chartered Membership with the British Psychological Society.
+This is the first essential step towards becoming a Chartered Psychologist.

 Joanne Comerford

-Since completing the master's, I've been accepted onto a trailblazer training programme for mental health practitioners in the educational environment.
-I've since completed two further postgraduate courses and my plan is to complete my PhD.
+Since completing the master's, I've joined a trailblazer training programme.
+This is for mental health practitioners in the field of education.
+I've since completed two more postgraduate courses and plan to pursue a PhD.

 Joanne Comerford